githubhiseka/eshop-abhiseka/README.md

 push or pull request to check for code quality issues inside my codebase.
 Then, I can go to my Actions page at my GitHub to evaluate those issues and go fix them.
 I also made my project have an auto-deploy feature by integration with Koyeb.
 This ensures that every change that is published in the `main` branch to be deployed automatically, hassle-free.

+---

+---

+# Module 3

+## Reflection 1: Applied Principals

+In this project, many of the SOLID principles were already followed, but I specifically focused on improving three key principles:

+- *Single Responsibility Principle (SRP)*: I separated `ProductController` from `CarController` to ensure that each controller only handles one specific entity.
+This prevents a single class from managing multiple responsibilities, making the code more modular, readable, and easier to maintain.

+- *Interface Segregation Principle (ISP)*: I introduced a dedicated `CarService` interface instead of directly relying on an implementation class.
+This ensures that each service interface only contains methods relevant to its specific functionality, preventing unrelated dependencies and making it easier to modify or extend services in the future.

+- *Dependency Inversion Principle (DIP)*: I refactored `CarController` to depend on the `CarService` interface rather than `CarServiceImpl`, promoting loose coupling.
+Additionally, I applied constructor injection instead of field injection, which eliminates hidden dependencies and makes the code more testable and flexible for future changes.

+## Reflection 2: SOLID Principles Advantages

+By applying SOLID principles, my project is now more modular, maintainable, and scalable.
+Separating `ProductController` from `CarController` (SRP) ensures each class has a clear, single responsibility, making modifications easier.
+Creating a dedicated `CarService` interface (ISP) prevents unnecessary dependencies and improves flexibility.
+Using DIP by making `CarController` depend on `CarService` instead of `CarServiceImpl` reduces tight coupling and enhances testability.
+These improvements make my code cleaner, easier to test, and more adaptable for future changes.

+## Reflection 3: SOLID Principles Disadvantages

+While SOLID principles improve maintainability and scalability, they can also introduce complexity and boilerplate code, making the project more verbose.
+Excessive abstraction may lead to performance overhead and can make it harder for new developers to understand the code.
+Additionally, refactoring an existing project to follow SOLID can be time-consuming.